Anoigmaichnus

 (up to 45°); conical to cylindrical; circular to oval cross-sections; lacking separate wall.
 Their apertures are elevated above their hosts' growth surfaces, forming short chimney-like structures.
 Anoigmaichnus is the world's earliest known macroscopic endobiotic symbiont and it may have been a parasite.
 It occurs in the Middle Ordovician bryozoans of Osmussaar Island, Estonia.

+Wisshak, Knaust and Bertling (2019) state that Anoigmaichnus odinsholmensis resembles Trypanites weisei, which occasionally shows elevated apertures in its type material, and therefore they regard Anoigmaichnus as a junior synonym of Trypanites.